-To start off, do the basic Wrist Wrap.
-You want to stand facing your fabric and then reach around with both hands around the outside of the fabric like you're giving it a hug.
-Reach around one more time so you'll have one loop of fabric around your wrists.
-This is a great position from which you can do a lot of conditioning.
-You can do pull-ups and overall just improve your grip strength.
+To start your wrist wrap pose, stand facing your aerial yoga hammock and reach around your fabric with both hands, like you’re giving it a hug.
+Reach around again so you have one fabric loop around your wrists.
+This position is great for your entire body as you can do a lot of conditioning, including pull-ups.
+Additionally, with regular practice, you can improve your grip strength.

-It's very similar to the wrist strap except for you have an extra loop of fabric around your wrists.
-To do this, reach around your fabric the same way as a wrist wrap but reach around one more time so that you have two loops of fabric around your wrists.
-This feels a whole lot more secure and a whole lot tighter than the wrist wrap.
+The wrist lock pose is very similar to the wrist wrap, except you have an extra loop of fabric around your wrists.
+To do this pose, reach around your fabric the same way as you would in a wrist wrap, but reach around one more time so you have two loops of fabric around your wrists.
+By having two fabric loops, you should feel more secure and tighter in your hammock.

-You can do this out of a basic Wrist Wrap but if you're a beginner it is recommended to start out of a Wrist Lock as it'll be easier for you to hold yourself up.
+You can do the egg inversion pose out of a basic wrist wrap.
+If you’re a beginner, we recommend starting with a wrist lock, as it’ll be easier to hold yourself up.
 Simply use the force of your jump to pull yourself into an inverted position.

-If you're a beginner, you might want to start with your dominant leg behind you so you can kick off and use that force to pull yourself upside down.
-Bring your legs up to your chest so that you're in an egg position.
-If you feel like you're sliding, make sure you're using a wrist lock instead of a wrist strap.
-If you want to strengthen your grip you can use a wrist wrap like to keep yourself from sliding down.
+If you’re a beginner, start with your dominant leg behind you so you can kick off and use that force to pull yourself upside down.
+Next, bring your legs up to your chest so you’re in an egg position.
+If you feel like you’re sliding, use a wrist lock instead of a wrist strap.

 Always fun, never spam.
 Join our newsletter for sales updates, special discounts, tutorials and more.